To First Look, or Not to First Look | Dakota Chasity Photography

 - eases nerves before the ceremony by giving you guys a chance to catch your breath, talk, let out your emotions if you need to, & enjoy some time alone without the pressure of an audience (besides your photographer & videographer)

-- it gives you the chance to just spend more time with your best friend
+- it gives you the chance to just spend more time with your best friend (usually an hour compared to only 15-30 minutes after ceremony)

 - it adds another special moment to your day